 Coverage for storage tanks is one of the most common risks we address―companies, organizations, facilities, and other properties are home to storage tanks, and should have the right insurance coverage.
-Clients who have storage tanks can address their needs with a tank specific policy or through broader Premises Pollution Liability policies.
+Clients who have storage tanks can address their needs with Storage Tank Liability or through broader Site Pollution Liability policies.
 The type of policy that is right for a particular risk often depends on the type of facility requesting coverage, the number of tanks at the facility, and the type of material held by the tanks at the facility.
 It’s important for insureds to understand their responsibilities in owning a location that has storage tanks.
 These include proper maintenance and monitoring of the tanks, as well as knowledge and implementation of state and federal guidelines with respect to reporting requirements.

 Some important key points to understand about coverage for storage tanks: